DanSmith888/simple-certbot-fms/README.md

 ### Smart Certificate Management

-The script provides a single command interface for all certificate operations that can br run manually or as  FileMaker system script schuedle.
+The script provides a single command interface for all certificate operations that can be run manually or as a FileMaker system script schuedle.

 ```bash
 ./simple-certificate-manager.sh --hostname example.com --email admin@example.com --dns-provider digitalocean --do-token token --fms-username admin --fms-password admin --live --import-cert --restart-fms